draios/action-helm-tools/README.md

 `action` - `[package, test, publish]`

 - `package` - Involves helm client only and does dependency build, lint and package chart
-- `publish` - Uses helm artifactory plugin to uploads the chart
+- `publish-artifactory` - Uses helm artifactory plugin to uploads the chart
+- `publish-chartmuseum` - Uses helm cm plugin to uploads the chart
 - `publish-gar` - Uses helm (helm 3.8 or greater), to push on Google Artifactory Registry using OCI

 ## Required Environment variables